-What is an Agnostic?
+What Is An AgnosticQUESTION: What is an Agnostic?

 What is an agnostic?
 An agnostic is popularly defined as a person who holds to a middle ground between atheism and theism who also believes that the existence of God is a definite possibility but it is not within the realm of one’s knowledge.
 The term agnostic is a combination of the Greek prefix a meaning without and gnosis meaning knowledge.
 Thus, an agnostic is one who confidently affirms, “I don’t know.”